David L. Hoggan: Holocaust denial

-Hoggan was accused in The Myth of the Six Million of re-arranging words from documents to support his contentions.
+Its author (Hoggan) was accused of re-arranging words from documents to support his contentions.
 One of Hoggan's critics, Lucy Dawidowicz, used the example of the memoirs of an Austrian Social Democrat named Benedikt Kautsky, imprisoned at Buchenwald concentration camp and later at the Auschwitz death camp, who wrote: "I should now like briefly to refer to the gas chambers.
 Though I did not see them myself, they have been described to me by so many trustworthy people that I have no hesitation in reproducing their testimony".
-Dawidowicz accused Hoggan of re-arranging the sentence to make it sound like Kautsky declared they were no gas chambers at Auschwitz rather than declaring that he had not seen them but only heard of them by hearsay.
+Dawidowicz accused Hoggan of re-arranging the sentence to make it sound like Kautsky declared there were no gas chambers at Auschwitz rather than declaring that he had not seen them but only heard of them by hearsay.

 In the 1970s, Hoggan turned to writing about American history in German.
 Hoggan's books about American history, his Der unnötige Krieg (The Unnecessary War) and the Das blinde Jahrhundert (The Blind Century) series, have been described as "a massive and bizarre critique of the course of American history from a racialist and wildly anti-Semitic perspective".

-In the 1980s, Hoggan was a leading member of the Institute for Historical Review (IHR) and a featured speaker at the IHR's Sixth Conference in 1985.
+In the 1980s, Hoggan was a leading member of the Institute for Historical Review (IHR) and a featured speaker at its Sixth Conference in 1985.
 His work has remained popular with antisemitic groups.

 Final years

 During his final years David Hoggan lived with his wife in Menlo Park, California.
 He died there of a heart attack on 7 August 1988.
 Hoggan's last book, published posthumously in 1990, was Meine Anmerkungen zu Deutschland: Der Anglo-amerikanische Kreuzzugsgedanke im 20.
-Jahrhundert (My comments on Germany: The Anglo-American crusade idea in the 20th century) which detailed what he claimed were Germany's innocence in and incredible suffering in both world wars due to an anti-German Anglo-American "crusader mentality" due to an "envy" of German economic success.
+Jahrhundert (My comments on Germany: The Anglo-American crusade idea in the 20th century) which detailed what he claimed were Germany's innocence in and incredible suffering in both world wars due to an anti-German Anglo-American "crusader mentality" reflecting "envy" of German economic success.